Name: Marti Going

 In four years, Marti Going went from working as an assistant producer to the lead producer of the 5 p.m. news.

-While at Oklahoma State, Marti learned the importance of managing her time and multitasking in order to complete her assignments on time.
+While at Oklahoma State, Going learned the importance of managing her time and multitasking to complete her assignments on time.
 These behaviors have been crucial to her success in the working world.
-The hardest transition for Marti was convincing herself that she wasn’t a kid anymore.
-She found it difficult to stop thinking of her co-workers as superiors, and to start treating them more like peers.
-She learned that having confidence was a crucial trait, but a hard thing to learn.
+Convincing herself she wasn’t a kid anymore was the hardest transition for Going.
+She found it difficult to stop thinking of her co-workers as superiors and to start treating them more like peers.
+She learned having confidence was a crucial trait, but a hard thing to learn.

-Her advice to graduating seniors is to find someone to connect with and make sure to stay in touch with them.
-It’s important to Reach out to them often because they will be helpful in finding jobs and giving advice.
+Finding someone to connect with and make sure to stay in touch with him or her is her advice to graduating seniors.
+It’s important to reach out to others often because they will be helpful in finding jobs and giving advice.

-“It’s the recommendations that get you the job,” Marti said.
+“It’s the recommendations that get you the job,” Going said.

-The long nights in Paul Miller are what really stand out when Marti thinks about her time at Oklahoma State.
+The long nights in Paul Miller Building stand out when Going thinks about her time at Oklahoma State.
 She loved having the opportunity to get close with the people in her classes.
 They formed a bond that made her feel at home.